harryxu/laravel-theme/README.md

-# Simple theme manager for Laravel 4
+# Simple theme support for Laravel 4

 Inspired by [lightgear/theme](https://github.com/lightgear/theme), but not depend on specific asset manager.